 - Price – $$ (Check current price)

-All in all, the JOOLA Tour is a solid USATT approved ping pong table for an amazing price and is very easy to recommend as one of our top choices for indoor tables.
+All in all, the JOOLA Tour is a solid USATT approved ping pong table for an amazing price fee and a very easy to recommend as one of our top choices for indoor tables.
+It’s easily the one of the best JOOLA ping pong tables for the money.

 5. The Butterfly Centrefold 25